Skip to main content

 Limonson (Candied Pomelo)

-Local pomelo fruit candied as sweet, from Zulia region.
+Local pomelo candied into a sweet, from the Zulia region.

 vegetarianvegan